 3rd generation contraceptive pill

-Faye is great for managing PCOS, acne, excessive hair growth, and hair loss
+Faye is great for acne, excessive hair growth, hair loss, and PCOS treatment.

 Want to understand the basics?

 Read our crash course on the pill »

 Not sure if this is the one for you?

 Read our guide on how to pick your fighter »

 Take the first Faye pill on the first day of your period.
 Start with the first pill and follow the arrows as indicated on the pack.
 Try to take the pill at the same time each day.
 We recommend incorporating it into your daily routine after eating meals or before going to sleep.
 After taking all 21 pills, take a 7-day break.
 Your period will start during this break, and will probably be lighter and painless.
 You're also less likely to experience PMS!

 If you start taking the pill after the first 24 hours of your cycle, you will need to wait seven days before you are fully protected from pregnancy.
 Please make sure to use alternative forms of contraception during this time.

 No problem; just avoid unprotected sex for the first seven days.
 Do this by using additional forms of contraception, like Protec Condoms.

 Start your new pack after the 7-day break, on what would be the 8th day.
 Each new pack will begin on the same day of the week.
 Start the pill on this day even if you still have your period.